Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Performance Evaluation

 \subsection{Achievable Rate}

 In Fig. \ref{rate}, the achievable rate comparisons between MMFF-Net and several benchmark schemes are shown.
-The ratio of signal transmit power to noise is set to $15$dB.
+The transmit power $p_n$ is set to $15$dB.
 In the simulation scenario, the vehicle travels from one side of the RSU to the other, and the distance between them decreases first and then increases.
 Consequently, most of the achievable rates increase first, reach the maxima when the vehicle passes RSU, and then decrease, as can be observed in Fig. \ref{rate}.
 Furthermore, the average achievable rates increase as $N_{\rm{t}}^{\rm{HF}}$ and $M_{\rm{r}}^{\rm{HF}}$ increase thanks to the corresponding increased array gain.
-As shown in Fig. \ref{rate}, the MMFF-Net and EKF-T schemes achieve similar performances in 8-antenna array case, both outperforming the three uni-modal schemes remarkably.
-In 16-antenna and 32-antenna array cases, the advantage of MMFF-Net over I-A-PB and EKF-T becomes notable.
-The average achievable rates of MMFF-Net, I-A-PB, and EKF-T are $8.21$bps/Hz, $7.77$bps/Hz, and $7.84$bps/Hz in 16-antenna array case, and $9.20$bps/Hz, $7.85$bps/Hz, and $9.11$bps/Hz in 32-antenna array case, respectively.
-Furthermore, as noted in Section \ref{angle perf}, MMFF-Net possesses a stronger tracking ability for fast-varying angles, which leads to an achievable rate gain of $27.3\%$ and $5.8\%$ compared to I-A-PB and EKF-T when the vehicle approaches RSU in 32-antenna array case.
+As shown in Fig. \ref{rate}, the MMFF-Net and DFRC-T schemes achieve similar performances in 8-antenna array case, both outperforming the I-PB.
+In 16-antenna and 32-antenna array cases, the advantage of MMFF-Net over I-PB and DFRC-T becomes notable especially in the latter half of the tracking process.
+The average achievable rates of MMFF-Net, I-PB, D-PB, and DFRC-T are $7.97$bps/Hz, $6.96$bps/Hz, $6.77$bps/Hz, and $7.48$bps/Hz in 16-antenna array case, and $8.32$bps/Hz, $6.64$bps/Hz, $6.20$bps/Hz, and $6.30$bps/Hz in 32-antenna array case, respectively.
+It is worth noting that the V2I link that DFRC-T establishes is extremely unstable in the latter half of the tracking process since the linearization assumption and the approximation of the model in EKF algorithm causes error accumulation issue when dealing with highly nonlinear models, which severely limits its practical application effectiveness.
+However, MMFF-Net can effectively avoid this issue thanks to its powerful capability in handling nonlinear relationships and its characteristic of not requiring an explicit prior model.
+In the latter half of the tracking process, the average achievable rates of DFRC-T are $6.80$bps/Hz and $3.52$bps/Hz in 16 and 32-antenna array cases, while those of MMFF-Net are $8.05$bps/Hz and $8.52$bps/Hz.

-Fig.~\ref{rate} presents the effect of vehicle drifting on achievable rate performance.
+Fig.~\ref{rate} also presents the effect of vehicle drifting on achievable rate performance.
 The drifting behavior is realized by randomly generating a trajectory from discrete points on five parallel lanes, which is an abrupt event without any sign.
 Therefore, neither the uni-modal schemes nor the proposed scheme can predict such an event.
-The proposed scheme remains the best across the majority of the slots, despite a notable rate decrease due to misalignment in drifting, as observed in Fig.~\subref*{rate_16} and \subref*{rate_32}.
+All schemes experience a notable rate decrease due to misalignment in drifting, as observed in Fig.~\ref{rate}.